pratham-exe/Booth_Multiplication/README.md

 # Shift_Add Multiplication Algorithm

 Here Shift_Add multiplication algorithm is implemented using the tool iverilog.
 It is a multiplication algorithm that multiplies two signed binary numbers in 2's complement notation.
 Here we use the notation of a, m and Q which stands for accumulator, multiplicand and multiplier respectively.
-Let x represent the number of bits in Q. Shift_Add multiplication algorithm works as follows :
+Let x represent the number of bits in Q. Shift_Add multiplication algorithm works as follows:
 - Fill all the bits with zeroes for accumulator.
 - In first step Q-1 is zero.
 - Determine the LSB of Q and Q-1.